rmanak/search_relevance/README.md

 (Particularly ``nlp_utils`` uses WordNet data.)

+### Data
-3) The data, can be downloaded from the competition's homepage [[+]](https://www.kaggle.com/c/home-depot-product-search-relevance).
+The data, can be downloaded from the competition's homepage [[+]](https://www.kaggle.com/c/home-depot-product-search-relevance).